 While Japan's younger generation is known for its trend-setting, craftspersons in Japan are from a very different generation, one steeped in formalities layered in ways even I probably don't fully understand.
 I am well aware of how my foreign-ness allowed me to circumvent some social rules, but I do not see how anyone is going to come into a working relationship with a craftsperson without meeting them in person.
 This isn't something you sign up for online and show up on the appointed day.

 Probably the most likely avenue for training in woodworking in Japan is in construction.
-Probably most westerners who have succeeded in apprenticing in Japan did so working for shrine, temple or house carpenters.
+Most westerners who have succeeded in apprenticing in Japan did so working for shrine, temple or house carpenters.
 These trades are very much alive yet their training is still conducted on a rigorous apprentice model.

 The best advice I can give is to do as much research and soul-searching as you can and determine what particular craft you would like to study.
 Then use all the resources you can to try and locate as many practitioners of the craft as possible (I just read a great article in the Japan Times about one of the country's last makers of shamisen).
-Depending on the craft it may require going to Japan (it did in my case) and looking for them.
+Depending on the craft it will probably require going to Japan (it did in my case) and looking for them.
 Try to learn as much Japanese as you can and start practicing/studying tool use.
 It could take multiple meetings with a craftsperson to convince them you are serious.
 Again there are also more schools, workshops and volunteer associations trying to revive and maintain traditional crafts.
 Here in the US probably the largest and most active association of craftspeople working in the Japanese tradition is Kezurou Kai.
 I enjoyed tremendously attending one of their events last year in Brooklyn and I strongly urge readers to look into attending one of their meetings.
 Many of their members have studied in Japan and could offer advice and contacts I am not aware of.